How long did it take to write A Clockwork Orange?

 The book I am best known for, or only known for, is a novel I am prepared to repudiate: written a quarter of a century ago, a jeu d’esprit knocked off for money in three weeks, it became known as the raw material for a film which seemed to glorify sex and violence.
 The film made it easy for readers of the book to misunderstand what it was about, and the misunderstanding will pursue me till I die.
 I should not have written the book because of this danger of misinterpretation, and the same may be said of Lawrence and Lady Chatterley’s Lover.

-Burgess’s purpose here is to place Lady Chatterley’s Lover, which had been suppressed for almost thirty years, and is still the subject of prurient interest and racy television adaptations, in the wider context of D.H.
+Burgess’s purpose here is to place Lady Chatterley’s Lover, which had been suppressed for almost thirty years, in the wider context of D.H.
 Lawrence’s other novels.
 By 1985 he was keen to establish a similar context for A Clockwork Orange in relation to his own canon of fiction and non-fiction.

 In Flame Into Being he does not even mention A Clockwork Orange by name — but Burgess’s later tendency to belittle his novel can be very misleading.